Is volunteering as a therapy animal team with Human-Animal Bond in Colorado right for you?

 Pass the final evaluation for new HABIC teams

-All HABIC volunteer teams must successfully complete a final evaluation at the end of their training classes.
+All prospective volunteer teams must successfully complete a final evaluation at the end of the HABIC Therapy Dog Foundations class.
 Everything that you practiced during classes will be evaluated in this final exam.

 Re-evaluate every two years to maintain HABIC certification